LGBudd/KOSH-KATW-KGRB_and_UP_Mich/README.md

 Note that the file KORD-KMKE_Data_Files.zip is quite large in size but is NOT NEEDED for the scenery, only for further development, should that be desired.
 It is not not needed unless you are a developer.

-To download the custom scenery files, go to the https://drive.google.com/drive/folders/1M9WjElL-fEfNbW6i0KpBB4yiV9rxb0Pk?usp=sharing page and download the zip archives.

 The KOSH-KATW-KGRB_and_UP_Mich Custom Scenery files are available for download at the following link https://drive.google.com/drive/folders/1M9WjElL-fEfNbW6i0KpBB4yiV9rxb0Pk?usp=sharing.
 There you can download the following zip archives: Airports.zip, Buildings.zip, Objects.zip, Pylons.zip, Roads.zip, Details.zip, Terrain.zip and (optionally) Orthophotos.zip.
-You may also download custom materials definitions and textures in the file Illinois-data.zip, which should help make the scenery more realistic.
+You may also download custom materials definitions and textures in the file nwisc-data.zip, which should help make the scenery more realistic.

 ## To Install